 ’til it comes around and it comes around.

 Back in Siargao, rainy season on a month of March.
 What?!
 Aren’t we chasing summer in this whole trip.
 There you go, no nice toned, six pack abs, deliciously hot surfer boys.
-I’ll get over it, soon… haha.
+I can’t move on.

 To cover for our called off seafaring expedition, we made plans to chase the sunset at the General Luna port instead, not so far away from Cloud 9.
 Best place to go when the tide is low to just chill out to the sound of the waves, stroll on the powdery sand and feel the salty air on your skin.
 I see people collecting shells, dogs playing around in those shallow waters.
 The twilight looks absolutely amazing.

 The board walk wreckage of the old port.
 I can sit here watching the sea and the sky all day.

 The port is now lined up with KTVs and eating places, providing sanctuary to beer deprived tourists and locals alike.

 On our last day, we met a friendly German guy who lives in town for about half a year and counting.
 He likes how Siargao is so small yet not congested.
 No big malls, fancy clubs and theatre breaks.
 An escape from the buzzing city, indeed.
 He runs a small diving shop.
 I envy him for living his dreams.

 He took us to the airport with his friend who’s in the same flight as ours.
 Couple of hours and an almost impassable (notorious on rainy days) road later, we’re finally checking in for our flight back to Manila, via Cebu.